FrancoLorenzo/Markdown/Markdown.md

 [//]: <> (This is also a comment.
 Available resource: https://www.markdownguide.org/basic-syntax/)

+> **Note on how to use this tutorial file:** Edit this document to learn more about the different Markdown syntaxis in the comments.

 # What is Markdown?

 Markdown is a lightweight markup language that you can use to add formatting elements to plaintext text documents.
 Created by [John Gruber](https://daringfireball.net/projects/markdown/) in 2004, Markdown is now one of the world’s most popular markup languages.